Braider

 - an incredibly fast interface compared to YouTube.

-There are some limitations in the prototype.
+There are some limitations in the prototype:

 Examples of what questions you could answer using Braider.

-- What is ThePrimeagen’s most popular video in the first quarter of 2025?
+- Which is Primeagen’s most viewed video in the first quarter of 2025?

 - Simon biked the Marcher Castles Way on GCN in 2025.
-Find the GCN Tech followup video that was published the day after.
+Find the GCN Tech follow up video that was published the day after.

 - pure JavaScript without using any dependencies or npm-hell.